Frequently Asked Questions

 What was the last vote on the High School Project?

-In January 2019 and then in March 2019, the School Board voted to allow ACPS to plan for an expansion of T.C.
-Williams into a Connected High School Network.
-They also asked for site concepts, program options and a cost benefit analysis for a second high school buildout.
+In January 2019 and then in March 2019, the School Board voted to allow ACPS to plan for an expansion of Alexandria City High School into a Connected High School Network.
+They also asked for site concepts, program options and a cost-benefit analysis for a second high school buildout.

 What else did the School Board ask ACPS to consider while developing the Connected High School Network concept?